 How to Help a Methylphenidate Addict

 Methylphenidate abuse is increasingly prevalent and can be an extremely hard habit to kick.
 Helping someone with an addiction can take time and several attempts.
-However, with the help and support of loved ones along with the right treatment, recovery from methylphenidate addiction is possible.
+However, with the help and support of loved ones, along with the right treatment, recovery from methylphenidate addiction is possible.

-Many find that the high level of care and added level of accountability found in a substance abuse treatment program can help them safely and comfortably traverse the dicey period of stimulant withdrawal and resist the urge to continue use long enough to make progress towards recovery.
+Many find that the high level of care and added level of accountability found in a substance abuse treatment program can help them to safely and comfortably traverse the dicey period of stimulant withdrawal and resist the urge to continue use long enough to make progress towards recovery.

 - Intake and evaluation.

 - Safe, supervised observation and treatment during initial detox from methylphenidate.

 - Group and/or individual therapy.